palacios22c/databasesSQL/README.md

 # databasesSQL
 There are several database for using SQL.

 All data is coming from Spanish public institutions.
-(Updates of data until 2015)

 They are free for personal use.